andyjessop/faststate/README.md

 PicoStore is a tiny and agnostic state management container for JavaScript apps.

 Features:
-- tiny (< 1.5KB minified, < 1KB gZipped)
+- **tiny** (< 1.5KB minified, < 1KB gZipped)
-- global atomic state object
+- **global atomic state object**
-- namespaced actions: only update small segments of the global state in any single operation
+- **namespaced actions**: only update small segments of the global state in any single operation
-- stores are modular by nature and can be infinitely nested to provide encapsulation yet still reflect the structure of your data
+- **stores are modular** by nature and can be infinitely nested to provide encapsulation yet still reflect the structure of your data
-- store updates are subscribable by path, only responding to changes in those specific paths in the state
+- **subscribe** to state changes by path, only responding to changes in those specific paths in the state

 ### Installation
 ```